 While the chicken is in the oven, make the pan sauce.
 Pour out any excess oil from the skillet.
 Add the butter and olive oil and heat on medium-high until the butter is melted.
 Add the mushrooms and a pinch of salt.
 Cook over medium-high heat, stirring occasionally, until the mushrooms release their moisture and begin to turn golden, 6 to 8 minutes.
 Add shallots; cook and stir for 2 minutes.
 Add the garlic; cook and stir for 30 seconds.
 Season with salt and pepper.
 Carefully add the white wine; cook and stir scraping up any browned bits stuck to the bottom of the skillet.
 Cook until most of the wine is evaporated, about 2 minutes.

-Reduce the heat to medium and add the chicken broth, thyme leaves, Dijon mustard and any accumulated juices from the baking pan.
-Stir in the flour/broth mixture and bring to a boil.
+Reduce the heat to medium and add 1 cup of chicken broth, thyme leaves, Dijon mustard and any accumulated juices from the baking pan.
+In a small bowl or measuring cup, stir together the flour and remaining 1/4 cup chicken broth.
+Add the slurry mixture to the pan and bring to a boil.
 Cook for about 3-5 minutes or until the sauce is thickened and slightly reduced.
-Reduce the heat to medium-low and add the heavy cream if using.
+Reduce the heat to low and add the heavy cream if using.
 Place the chicken thighs in the skillet and nestle them down into the sauce.
 Cook for 2-3 minutes more or until warmed through.
 Drizzle the pan sauce over the chicken, if desired, and garnish with fresh thyme and plenty of black pepper.

 - For best results use bone-in, skin-on chicken thighs.

 - Have all ingredients prepped, measured and ready to go.
-This recipe comes together fast!
+This recipe comes together quickly!